cloudmesh-community/book/chapters/pi/vnc.md

 our setup we enabled all other services, especially those that deal with Grove sensor related bins and wires.

-Next reboot and double check if the settings are preseved after the reboot
+Next reboot and double check if the settings are preserved after the reboot

 #### Install VNC on OSX